magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 ### Exceptions
 There may be some cases when a controller expects POST requests, or any other non-GET HTTP method, but those requests are not supposed to be protected from CSRF.
-For instance - a webhook, that expect a request from another service.
-For such cases CSRF protection can be disabled for a controller by it implementing `Magento\Framework\App\CsrfAwareActionInterface`.
+For example, a webhook that expect a request from another service.
+In such cases, you can disable CSRF protection can be disabled for a controller by it implementing `Magento\Framework\App\CsrfAwareActionInterface`.
 By doing so developers are also able to customize failed CSRF challenge exception or modify the validation logic.